AdobeDocs/commerce-admin.en/help/content-design/aem-assets-mapping.md

 - **[Metadata schema](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-schemas)** defines the layout of the properties page and the set of fields that can be used as metadata properties on an AEM asset.

-The Experience Manager Integration for Commerce requires all Commerce assets stored in AEM Assets to have certain metadata to manage communication and synchronization processes between Adobe Commerce and Experience Manager Assets.
-For the initial configuration, add the following fields to both an AEM Assets metadata profile and a metadata schema.
+The Experience Manager Integration for Commerce requires all Commerce assets stored in AEM Assets to have metadata stored in a metadata profile and added to a metadata schema.
+This metadata is used to manage communication and synchronization processes between Adobe Commerce and Experience Manager Assets.

+For the initial onboarding, update the AEM Assets configuration with Commerce metadata by adding the the following fields to both an AEM Assets metadata profile and a metadata schema.

 | Field type  | Label   | Property   | Default Value |
 |------ | ------- | ---------- | ------------- |
 | Text | **Does it exist in Adobe Commerce?** | `./jcr:content/metadata/commerce:isCommerce` | yes |
 | Multi Value Text | **Commerce mappings** | `./jcr:content/metadata/commerce:mappings` | none |

+## Configure metadata

-## Create metadata profile
+### Add Commerce fields to a metadata profile

 1. From the Adobe Experience Manager workspace, go to the Author Content administration workspace for AEM Assets by clicking the Adobe Experience Manager icon.